Forgot to log time in Jira? A clean way to backfill worklogs

 This post is what to do when that happens, and how to leave yourself in better shape for next time.
-I co-founded Planim Time, one of the trackers built for the “I forgot to start it again” problem, so the bias is up front.
 The version of this post I’d want to read is the one that doesn’t pretend you can recover hours you didn’t record.
 You can recover most of them, defensibly, if you treat the reconstruction as evidence-gathering rather than guessing.

 Three honest rules before you start